About the Shuttle

 Shuttle Pick-up Locations and Times

-Visitors who use the shuttle will drive part way up the Pikes Peak Highway to one of three parking lots before taking the shuttle to the summit.
-Shuttles will arrive at the shuttle parking lots approximately every 5-10 minutes:
+Visitors who use the shuttle will drive part way up the Pikes Peak Highway to the 16-mile lot before taking the shuttle to the summit.
+Limited shuttles will arrive at the parking lot approximately every 15-20 minutes.

 - 16-Mile Lot: The shortest shuttle ride is from the 16-mile lot (aka.
 Devils Playground) and will take approximately 15 minutes to drive up and 20 minutes to drive down.

-- Persons with a disability, who would like to use the shuttle, will be directed to the 7-mile lot.
-Please ask the Gateway Ranger for Assistance at the time of entry.
+- For persons with a disability who would like to use the shuttle, please ask the Gateway Ranger for assistance at the time of entry.

 To ensure prompt shuttle availability, once the shuttles have departed the parking lot, they will not make any stops until reaching the summit.
 The same is true for the return trip.
 There are plenty of pull-off opportunities to take advantage of before you get to the shuttle lot.

 The Pikes Peak Shuttle is complimentary.
 Visitors should be prepared to pay the normal, seasonal rates for utilizing the Pikes Peak Highway; however, there is no additional charge for the shuttle or for parking in the shuttle lots.

 If you have questions about the shuttle, please call 719-385-PEAK.